• Art Magazine

 Stop chasing perfectionism.
 Perfectionism can lead to creative blocks.
 Perfection doesn't exist.
 Examples can be found in reviews of well-known books on Amazon.

-Even great works are successfully checked for mistakes by critics.
-The fear of imperfection should not prevent her from creating great things.
-What is sufficient for you will be impressive for others.
+Even great works are successfully scrutinized for errors by critics.
+Fear of imperfection shouldn't stop you from creating something great.
+What's sufficient for you will be impressive to others.
 Not everything you create will be a masterpiece.

 Even Charles Dickens wrote less successful works alongside his masterpieces.
 Had Dickens strived for perfection, we would never have had classics like 'A Christmas Carol' or 'Oliver Twist'.

 Overcome perfectionism and share your creative work with the world.
-Learn to let go when you have reached the point where you are satisfied.
+Learn to let go when you've reached the point where you're satisfied.

 Tip 11 - Be Inspired by the Works of the 'Greats'

-First of all: Of course it would be wrong to copy other artists.
-Nevertheless, it is not forbidden to deal with the works of the "very big", such as the street art Megastar Banksy .
+Of course, it's wrong to copy other artists.
+Nevertheless, it's not forbidden to examine the works of the 'greats', like the Street Art megastar Banksy.

 The imitation of artists you admire can be a valuable exercise.
 By trying to decipher their creative processes and understand how their work is created, you can learn a lot.